wapopartners/Fusion-Training-PageBuilder-Features/readme.md

 # fusion-04

-## Description
-This branch is the starter code for Task 4 in the Fusion training curriculum.
-On this branch, we have added an output type and layout file; now we're ready to develop a new feature.
+On this branch, we have developed our first feature, which we can add to a page or template in PageBuilder.

-## User Story
+## User story
 As a user, I would like to be able to add a feature to my page.

+## Concepts
+- Features

+## New Files on this branch
+- /features/global/card/default.jsx

+## What's next?
+Your next task is to update your feature to become a template that pipes in content from the `@Consumer`.
+Switch to branch `fusion-05` to see the completed code for the next step.